 There are inherent potential dangers associated with locating HUD-assisted projects near hazardous facilities which store, handle, or process hazardous substances of a flammable or explosive nature.
-Project sites located too close to facilities handling, storing or processing conventional fuels, hazardous gases or chemicals of an explosive or flammable nature may expose occupants or end-users of a project to the risk of injury in the event of an explosion.
+Project sites located too close to facilities handling, storing or processing conventional fuels, hazardous gases or chemicals of an explosive or flammable nature may expose occupants or end-users of a project to the risk of injury in the event of a fire or an explosion.

 When considering explosive and flammable facilities in the context of HUD-assisted projects, two lines of inquiry are appropriate:

 Does this project include any of the following activities: development, construction, rehabilitation that will increase residential densities, or conversion?

-If so, within 1 mile of the project site, are there any current or planned stationary aboveground storage containers:
+If so, within one mile of the project site, are there any current or planned stationary aboveground storage containers:

 Is the Separation Distance from the project acceptable based on standards in the regulation?

-For proposed development activities in proximity to aboveground storage tanks (ASTs) that are not excluded by the exceptions listed above, the Acceptable Separation Distance (ASD) can be calculated based on the volume of the container, the contents, and whether or not the container is diked.
+For proposed development activities in proximity to aboveground storage tanks (ASTs) that are not excluded by the exceptions listed, the Acceptable Separation Distance (ASD) can be calculated based on the volume of the container, the contents, and whether or not the container is diked.
 If there are multiple such tanks to consider, use the Fact Sheet: Determining Which Tanks to Evaluate for ASD.
 Once the volume of the container (gallons), dike dimensions, and phase of state of the product (liquid or gas) are known, the ASD can be calculated using the electronic calculator.

 The ASD is measured from the center of the assessed container to the perimeter of the proposed HUD–assisted project site.
 If the ASD is not met, mitigation is required, or another site must be considered.
 Mitigation options are discussed in the HUD guidebook Acceptable Separation Distance.